 Healthy Hair Care Series Book 5

-Natural Butters for Hair: A Guide for Creating Recipes for Healthy Hair is currently available on pre-order at a discounted rate with exclusive pre-order bonuses!
+Natural Butters for Hair: A Guide for Creating Recipes for Healthy Hair shares recipes for low porosity and high porosity hair, best butter for common hair issues, and more.
 Learn more HERE.

 Tucuma Butter for Hair – Benefits & Uses